gpulido/msfundscrap/src/README.md

 - model.py - Support classes to model funds and filters
 - funds_filter.py -  Code that manage filters so the funds usage can be narrowed down.
 - utils.py - Several helper functions
+- selenium_scrapper.py - Helper functions to retrieve pages using selenium